Climate Change Glossary

 Carbon Negative

-An activity or operation is considered to be carbon negative if the sum of carbon emissions and carbon removals associated with it is less than zero.
-If something is carbon negative, whether it is a product or a process, the atmosphere contains less greenhouse gas because of it, meaning that without that product or process, there would be more GHGs in the atmosphere.
+An activity or operation is considered to be carbon negative if the net sum of carbon emissions and carbon removals associated with it is less than zero.
+If something is carbon negative, whether it is a product or a process, the atmosphere contains less greenhouse gases because of it, meaning that without that product or process, there would be more GHGs in the atmosphere.
 Carbon negative is often synonymous with “GHG Negative” or “Climate Negative.”

 Reference: International Energy Agency